Koichi Sakamoto

-Koichi Sakamoto (坂本 浩一, Sakamoto Kōichi) is a Japanese film and television director, stunt performer and coordinator, fight choreographer and producer.
-He is best known for his work in the tokusatsu genre, particularly for the Power Rangers, Super Sentai and Kamen Rider franchises.
+Koichi Sakamoto (坂本 浩一, Sakamoto Kōichi) is a Japanese and American film and television director, stunt performer and coordinator, fight choreographer and producer.
+He is best known for his work in the tokusatsu genre, particularly for the Super Sentai, Power Rangers and Kamen Rider franchises.

 Biography

 Early life and career

 Sakamoto was born in Tokyo in 1970.
-As a child, he was an avid fan of early tokusatsu shows, which led him to take an interest in martial arts.
+As a child, he was a fan of early tokusatsu shows, which led him to take an interest in martial arts.
 In 1979, he saw the Jackie Chan film Drunken Master, which led him to take a particular interest in kung fu and gymnastics, though he did not get to learn kung fu until he was older.

 Sakamoto graduated from Higashiayase junior high and high school in Adachi, Tokyo, and went on to graduate from Matsudo Senshu University.
 Sakamoto studied under Yasuaki Kurata, and worked to become a stunt performer for Blue Mask on Hikari Sentai Maskman at live stunt shows, performing at Kōrakuen Stadium and Tokyo Dome.

 He came to the United States in 1989 as a foreign student to learn English and became a stunt actor.

 His first major stunt role was in 1994 with Guyver: Dark Hero as "Sakai."
 Sakamoto eventually married the film's unit production manager with whom he had one daughter prior to their separating.
 He went on to marry stuntwoman and suit actor Motoko Nagino in 2002.